 Finishing a three- to five-year Chapter 13 case isn't easy, especially if your income drops and you can't afford the monthly payment.
 If you're struggling with your Chapter 13 payment, you'll want to learn about your options.
 Find out how to:

+Once you've learned about converting your Chapter 13 case to Chapter 7 bankruptcy, check out the resources provided at the end of the article.
+You'll find links to applicable bankruptcy forms and additional articles we think you'll enjoy.
 Also, consider learning how often you can file a bankruptcy case and the problems you might face when filing more than once within a year.

-Yes, converting a Chapter 13 to a Chapter 7 is something debtors need to do on occasion.
+Yes, converting Chapter 13 to a Chapter 7 is something debtors need to do on occasion.
 But you might not qualify, or it might not be the best move for you.
 Here are a few pros and cons to consider before converting your Chapter 13 case.

 You might lose property.
 Did you file for Chapter 13 because you wanted to keep property you'd lose in Chapter 7?
 If so, the property might still be at risk.
 Because the Chapter 7 trustee will sell assets not covered by a bankruptcy exemption, if you filed Chapter 13 to protect home equity, for instance, you might lose the house after the conversion.

 You might not be able to wipe out your debt in Chapter 7.
 Chapter 13 lets you erase more debts than Chapter 7.
-So if you were using Chapter 13 to get rid of the property division debt owed to your ex-spouse, a tax debt charged on a credit card, or some other debt you can erase in Chapter 13 but not Chapter 7, you'll be out of luck.
+So if you were using Chapter 13 to eliminate the property division debt owed to your ex-spouse, a tax debt charged on a credit card, or some other debt you can erase in Chapter 13 but not Chapter 7, you'll be out of luck.

 Creditors might start hounding you.
 Many people use Chapter 13 to force creditors into a payment plan.
 It gives the filer time to pay "nondischargeable debts" that don't go away in bankruptcy, like recent taxes and support obligations, without worrying about wage garnishments, bank levies, creditor lawsuits, and the like.
 The potential problem here?
 You might face collection actions again, including foreclosures and repossessions, because nondischargeable debt balances you haven't fully paid through Chapter 13 will come due after you receive your Chapter 7 debt discharge.